urbit/urbit.org-reloaded/content/blog/simple-durable-yours.md

 +++
 title = "Simple, Durable, Yours" date = 2019-10-17
-description = "The core ideas that Urbit is built around" [extra]
+description = "We built Urbit from scratch to be a system that’s simple, durable, and yours.
+Everything that computing today is not — but should be."
+[extra]
 +++